tinkercademy/swift-slides/codingclub/b/quiz.md

 ## Repeated Code

-- Our ContentView is quite long, and there’s quite a bit of repeated code.
+- Our `ContentView` is quite long, and there’s quite a bit of repeated code.
 - Let’s take this chance to try out some SwiftUI refactoring.

 ---vertical---

 ## Refactoring

-- To refactor ContentView, we will be placing the buttons into functions
+- To refactor `ContentView`, we will be placing the buttons into functions

 <p><img src="/assets/swift-logo.svg" style="margin-bottom: -4px" height="32px"> ContentView.swift</p>